-Work Sample #2 is titled, Threading Thought, and is an engagement tool for adult learners.
+Threading Thought is an engagement tool for adult learners.
 In grad school, I struggled a bit wanting to learn a lot of new content very quickly and felt frustrated because I perceived my learning process to be slow.
-I began studying the brain structures with Dr. William Millberg.
-His courses had profound influence over my graduate studies and professional trajectory into cognitive -behavioral processes that are engaged, can be targeted, hindered by design choices, or supported with design systems.
+Then, I studied neuroanatomy with Dr. William Millberg and realized the usefulness of understanding the mechanics of our cognitive experience.
+Dr. Millberg’s courses had a profound influence on my graduate studies.
+As a creative person and user experience researcher, I’m interested in creating a physical tool with knowledge of the users’ cognitive -behavioral processes.
+Threading Thought is about creating such a physical experience, one that engages the mind, targets specific areas of the brain while be unhindered by design choices.

 Understanding the basic tenants of learning is the first step to creating brain tools.
 These tenants can be sided into two concepts: (1) Expounding on pattern learning and recognition: Support learner’s need to relate new information (in the encoding process) to previous learning (existing memory encoded) and (2) Emphasize web of relationships around bytes of knowledge: The learner works to develop awareness in pattern relationships, challenge processing, and connects those systems.

 Neuroscientific research in cognition and learning has shown robust knowledge acquisition, bearing lasting recall and divergent application of this knowledge, is due to the strength in connections around the bytes of information.
 This project is meant to enhance the neural underpinning cradling acquired knowledge, in bytes and layered concepts.